gov-cy/govcy-design-system-docs-v0/src/patterns/question_pages.md

 Do not use the same page heading across multiple pages.

 The page heading should relate specifically to the information being asked for on the current page, not any higher-level section the page is part of.

-You can also learn more about how starting with one thing per page(LINK) helps users in the design principles section.

 #### Asking complex questions
 Use [hint text](../hint_text) if you need to give a small explanation.